nitzanhen/nitzanhen/README.md

 #### 🌱 Current focus
 - [rhode](https://github.com/nitzanhen/rhode-releases), a knowledge-building companion app for mathematicians.
   This is a desktop app built with Electon, TypeScript, React and CodeMirror.
-- [objectmap.js](https://github.com/nitzanhen/objectmap.js), a HashMap implementation for the modern JavaScript world.
-  Its crown feature is comparing keys by value rather than reference.

 #### 🚀 Notable Projects
 - [agrippa](https://github.com/nitzanhen/agrippa), a CLI for generating front-end component boilerplate automatically.